 A.15.1.
 This chapter of the safety analysis report should describe the technical aspects of the commissioning programme.
 For a research reactor under construction, this chapter should describe the commissioning programme in sufficient detail to show that the functional requirements of structures, systems and components will be adequately verified.
-For an existing research reactor this chapter should describe the commissioning programme that has been carried out and the main results of the commissioning programme in sufficient detail to show that the functional requirements of structures, systems and components have been adequately verified.
+For an existing research reactor this chapter should describe the commissioning programme in sufficient detail to show that the functional requirements of the commissioning programme in sufficient detail to show that the functional requirements of structures, systems and components have been adequately verified.
 Complete details of the commissioning programme and the results of the commissioning, if completed, may be provided in a separate commissioning document.